caido-community/workflows/packages/workflows/src/ai-mentor/README.md

 - Configure Environment Variables in Caido:
     - Set the following variables in Caido’s settings to link the workflow to GroqCloud:
-        - GroqCloud_API_key: Enter your GroqCloud API key here.
+        - `GroqCloud_API_key`: Enter your GroqCloud API key here.
-        - GroqCloud_model_for_AI_Mentor: Specify the AI model you want to use (e.g., a model suited for security analysis or natural language tasks).
+        - `GroqCloud_model_for_AI_Mentor`: Specify the AI model you want to use (e.g., a model suited for security analysis or natural language tasks).
 Check GroqCloud’s documentation for available models and pick one that fits your needs.

 Run the Workflow:
 Select an HTTP request in Caido and trigger the workflow.
 The AI Mentor’s suggestions will appear in Caido’s Findings.